Esther G. Maynor Honors College

 Completion of the Maynor Honors College curriculum requires that students successfully complete at least 22 hours of honors credit and obtain a minimum 3.4 GPA at graduation.

 Honors College students should successfully complete 18 hours of honors credit and 4 credit hours of senior project course work (HON 4000 and 4500).
-Honors credit includes Honors courses (HON seminars or discipline-specific -900 sections) and Honors contract courses (maximum of 12 credit hours).
+Honors credit includes Honors courses (HON seminars or designated honors sections of existing courses) and Honors contract courses (maximum of 12 credit hours).

 End-of-year GPA Requirements: